wirecard/woocommerce-ee/wirecard-woocommerce-extension/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Payment Gateway for WooCommerce.
+Wirecard Payment Gateway for WooCommerce.

 == Description ==
 Wirecard WooCommerce Extension can be integrated into your shop system fast and easily.
 As well as covering all the main payment systems, it can be used for alternative payment types, such as Alipay Cross-Border and UnionPay International.

 = Payment methods: =
-- Credit and debit cards (American Express, Diners Club, Discover, Maestro, Mastercard, Visa and many more)
+- Credit and debit cards (American Express, Diners Club, Discover, Mastercard, Visa and many more)
 - Alipay Cross-border
 - iDEAL
 - eps-Überweisung